Ka1ma/task-tracker-api/README.md

 - Test cases for each route

 Checklists:
-- [ ] Implement POST, GET, PUT, DELETE
+- [x] Implement POST, GET, PUT, DELETE
-- [ ] Add authentication middleware
+- [x] Add authentication middleware
-- [ ] Write pytest cases
+- [x] Write pytest cases
-- [ ] Commit and push changes
+- [x] Commit and push changes

 ---

 ### Milestone 4 (Nov Week 4): Testing and Deployment
 What we'll do:
-Run all tests, prepare documentation, and deploy API to Render or similar platform.
+Run all tests, prepare documentation, and deploy API to Heroku or similar platform.

 Deliverables:
 - Passing tests